fscorrupt/awesome-stars/README.md

 ## Others

+- [muesli/readme-scribe](https://github.com/muesli/readme-scribe) - A GitHub Action that automatically generates & updates markdown content (like your README.md)
+- [charmbracelet/readme-scribe](https://github.com/charmbracelet/readme-scribe) - A GitHub Action that automatically generates & updates markdown content (like your README.md)
 - [ChrisRfr/Win10XPE](https://github.com/ChrisRfr/Win10XPE) - Win10XPE is a Complete Project Based on Win10, Win11 Recovery Environment With Many Windows Features Added...
 - [SkipToTheEndpoint/OpenIntuneBaseline](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline) - Community-driven baseline to accelerate Intune adoption and learning.
 - [steven-geo/jetkvm-shelfmount](https://github.com/steven-geo/jetkvm-shelfmount) - a 3D printable shelf mount for the JeyKVM to you can cable tie it to an existing rack shelf.